Lifestyle

 Another small town with a coffee-shop vibe that’s relaxing and energetic at the same time, Gilford is a nature lover’s dream.
 Enjoy a full spectrum of outdoor sports and activities, from summertime swimming and boating to winter skiing and ice fishing.
 Located on the banks of Lake Winnipesaukee, Gilford is also blessed with a truly spectacular autumnal array of foliage, but never seems overwhelmed with tourists chasing the changing leaves.
 Enjoy live music performances at the Bank of New Hampshire Pavilion, which is an outdoor concert venue that’s open seasonally, weather permitting.
 An old-fashioned general store and a few historic sites located within Gilford are all worth checking out, as is the Pepi Hermann Crystal Gallery and Museum.

+There are great places to live in New Hampshire if you love the charm of a small New England town.
 Another factor that should weigh heavily in your ultimate decision on where to live during your retirement is your overall retirement plan.
 What you have saved, in what investment vehicles you’ve placed those savings, and how you anticipate drawing income from those funds will all affect your standard of living and so many decisions about where you can or should move.
-If you haven’t started creating your retirement plan yet, give us a call so we can create it together.
+If you haven’t started creating your retirement plan yet, let's create it together.

 The ideal New Hampshire retirement starts with a plan.